Audio Work

 An audio essay in poetry form featuring the Ghost of Christmas Party Past.

-I recommended some of my favorite books for WESA’s Speaking Volumes series.
+Just for fun, back in 2013, I recommended some of my favorite books for WESA’s Speaking Volumes series.
 You can listen to it here.